pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ## OOP

-- Let's look at this idea of object oriented programming
+- So let's look at this idea of object oriented programming
-- It involves some new notation and syntax
+- It involves a little more new notation and syntax
 - But conceptually it's something that actually makes a lot of sense
 - And it solves a lot of problems in terms of keeping related data and functionality together!
+- Specifically, it's a lot like the above examples of JavaScript objects with properties and functions, but just a little bit better!

 ---

 ## Welcome to the real (virtual) world!

 - Object Oriented Programming (OOP) was a major revolution in software engineering
-- In a way it helped us move away from treating programmers like computers (procedural programming) and toward thinking of programs in more "human" terms as little worlds of interacting objects
+- In a way it helped us move away from thinking about programs like computers (procedural programming) and toward thinking of programs in more "human" terms as little worlds of interacting objects
-- It allows us to think about our programs with a more helpful metaphor than the flow of control
+- It allows us to think about our programs with a more helpful metaphor than just the flow of control from one function to the next

 ???